 Some guitar players use the CAGED system of learning scales to avoid this stretch.

 I find the CAGED system very inefficient as a learning tool since you don’t have the same number of notes on every string.

 And anyway, being able to stretch your fingers on the guitar is a skill definitely worth acquiring.

 The first lick makes ample use of the raised 7th degree of the harmonic minor scale to capture its flavor.

-The next pattern starts from the note A on the 7 fret of the D string.
+The next pattern starts with the note A on the 7th fret of the D string.

 As with the other patterns, it starts and ends on the same note, but you will also be playing the scale notes on the lower strings to completely cover this part of the fretboard.

 The stretch in this pattern is found on the notes of the A string.

 The next lick has a very exotic sound to it and is made solely from notes that are found in the scale pattern given above.

 To play this pattern, put your pinkie on the first note.